danmar/cppcheck/man/manual.md

 ## Activate this analysis

 On the command line you can use `--bug-hunting`.
-In the GUI goto the project dialog.
+In the GUI go to the project dialog.
 In the `Analysis` tab there is a check box for `Bug hunting`.

 ## Contracts

 To handle false alarms and improve the analysis you are encouraged to use contracts.

 To provide contracts, you can either annotate your code or configure the contracts in the GUI.

 There exists various annotations for C and C++ code. gcc has attributes, there are SAL annotations, and then there are standard C++ annotations.
 It is our